Chipsee/Documentation/_sources/PCs/Pi/Software/AIO156StartGuide.rst.txt

 ..
 Warning::
-   The key 06D92B49B9078A87 may be diffrent from your error message, you should check your error, and use the right key.
+   The key 06D92B49B9078A87 may be different from your error message, you should check your error, and use the right key.